Title 105 | Chapter 001 | Regulation 445REG

 Call the number provided on the paper or electronic ballot;(b)

-Provide their unique voter identification number;(c)
+Provide his or her unique voter identification number;(c)

 Follow any other prompts.(4)